adonespitogo/angular-base64-upload/README.md

 Pre-processing files
 -------------------
-You can pre-process files before the file the data gets added into the model.
-For example you want all images to be of exact size before sending it to your server.
+You can pre-process files before the data gets added into the model.

+Use case:  You want all images to be of exact size before the model gets updated.
 Applies to all files when `multiple` attribute is present.

 ```
 $scope.resizeImage = function (e, file, base64Converter) {